xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 The cabin can hold two people in a row: he let me _sit on the front seat_ and thus he can keep me in sight.
 I have no idea what was going to happen, but I still remember that sight around a U-turn _now_.

-thrilling
+My mind was brought back by the safety staff. thrilling

 ## Overcome [Acrophobia](https://en.wikipedia.org/wiki/Acrophobia)